uuupah/11ty_neocities/src/blog/uninstall_spotify.md

 i've talked about [my ipod classic gen 6](/blog/2024-05-30#ipod) and [walkman nw-a105](/blog/2025-04-11#walkman) plenty before. neither were particularly great options. the walkman is a great idea but a terrible battery hog, and the ipod is fun to use but wasnt very responsive and is equipped with a less than optimal headphone jack. i might have had a better experience if i'd got the gen 7 ipod classic, but this was already such an incredibly expensive experience that i have no interest

 ### software
-i've tried every gui linux music player under the sun and ive been consistent shocked at how crap most of them are. i know these are open source and made by the community, but so is musicbee and that program is great. i actually still haven't tried out mpd despite it being considered the endgame solution by most linux people but im sure its swell
+i've tried every gui linux music player under the sun and ive been consistently shocked at how crap most of them are. i know these are open source and made by the community, but so is musicbee and that program is great. i actually still haven't tried out mpd despite it being considered the endgame solution by most linux people but im sure its swell

 ## the good (which is to say, my current solution)
 ### a small computer that sits in the corner of my kitchen next to the router and runs 24/7